FAQ

 Data science focuses on big data and tackles challenges in data storage, retrieval, cleansing, preparation, mining, visualization, privacy, ethics, and analysis.
 Data scientists create and leverage algorithms to collect and shape large-scale raw data into something that can be more easily understood.
 Whereas analytics refers to the process and practice of analyzing data to answer questions, extract insights, and translate data into actionable decisions.
 This is done using an array of tools, techniques, and frameworks.
 Analytics professionals closely collaborate with data scientists and bridge the gap between data scientists and product/program managers.

-In short, data science explores and tests new methods to store, use and interpret data, whereas analytics focuses on creating data-driven solutions to problems.
+In short, data science explores and tests new methods to store, use, and interpret data, whereas analytics focuses on creating data-driven solutions to problems.

 While these two programs share some core technical courses, the IEOR Master of Engineering program prepares students for engineering leadership and offers a curriculum with a balance of management and technical content.
 On the other hand, the Master of Analytics focuses on building data-driven solutions for industry challenges.